deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 do it.

 Finally, the congratulations died down.
 Master Sergeant Allen finally called an end to it.
-“Alright, get back to your dorms and get some sleep.” he ordered.
-“And sleep in.
+"Alright, get back to your dorms and get some sleep." he ordered.
+"And sleep in.
 Tomorrow is a Liberty day.
 Get checked out, get laundry done.
 Don't you worry about your gear just this once, we'll take care of it.
 You’ve earned it."

 He paused, then smiled.
-“But don’t get stupid.” he added. “training resumes the next day.”
+"But don’t get stupid." he added. "training resumes the next day."

 * * *

 **Date Point: 5y 9m 3w AV**
 **Folctha Colony, Cimbrean, the Far Reaches**

 ***Gabriel Arés***

-“Ah.
-I thought so.”
+"Ah.
+I thought so."

 Gabriel looked up from toying with his glass of water.
 The waiters of Folctha’s first restaurant—and what a restaurant it was!—had been discreetly keeping him supplied with water for a few minutes now.
-Ava had spent her first paycheck arranging for him and ‘*someone else*’ to be among the place’s first diners.
+Ava had spent her first paycheck arranging for him and '*someone else*’ to be among the place’s first diners.

 He had to admit, he was intrigued.
 He hadn’t been on a date in years, and never on a *blind* date.
-Though, like the woman who had just said ‘*I thought so*’, he’d had a sneaking suspicion he knew who it would be.
+Though, like the woman who had just said '*I thought so*’, he’d had a sneaking suspicion he knew who it would be.

-“Wow!” he commented.
+"Wow!" he commented.
 He’d been right, but he barely recognised her.

 Jess Olmstead giggled.
-“That’s a good start!”
+"That’s a good start!"

 Gabriel stood and pulled back a seat for her.
-“Heartfelt.” he promised, as she settled into it, carefully dropping her handbag beneath her.
+"Heartfelt." he promised, as she settled into it, carefully dropping her handbag beneath her.
 Whenever he’d interacted with Jess before she’d been in teacher mode, favouring a black cardigan and a red scarf with a long skirt.